bozsahin/thebench/README.md

    <code>./bench.sh uninstall</code>

-This will remove TheBench files and auxiliary directories, except <code>~/bin</code>.
+This will remove TheBench files and auxiliary directories.
 It won't touch your python or SBCL.
 To remove them, use your package manager.

 SBCL, PYTHON AND PACKAGE MANAGER NOTES: